gracefulife/clova-developer-guide/en/CEK/References/HTTP_Message.md

 * Returns processing results in response to HTTPS requests sent from CEK.
 * The body uses a JSON format and UTF-8 encoding.

-## HTTP body {#HTTPBody}
+### HTTP body {#HTTPBody}
 For both request and response, the HTTPS message body uses a JSON format, and it contains analysis details of user's speech input or processing results of your extension.
 Messages are constructed differently depending on which type of extension is used.
-See [custom extension message](/CEK/References/Custom_Extension_Message_Format.md) and [Clova Home extension message](/CEK/References/Clova_Home_Extension_Message_Format.md) for more details on constructing a message.
+See [Custom extension message](#CustomExtMessage) and [Clova Home extension message](#ClovaHomeExtMessage) for more details on constructing a message.